Using Your Voice

 Every private lesson will be shaped to fit each student's needs -- whether you're preparing for an audition, dusting off your chops or looking to diversify your repertoire.
 You will also get to go at your own pace and set your own goals!

-We are currently accepting bookings in North Jersey and New York City.
+All lessons are currently virtual.
 Actors of all genders and colors are welcome to apply.
 If you are looking for help with general public speaking, please indicate this in your inquiry.

 Email email@example.com to inquire and receive a quote.

-ABOUT SUMMER DAWN REYES AND THINKING IN FULL COLOR
+ABOUT SUMMER DAWN REYES AND IN FULL COLOR

 In the theater world, she is a writer, director, producer, production manager and actress.
 Her work has been featured at the Downtown Urban Theater Festival and the New Jersey Young Playwrights Festival among others.
 She was also hand-chosen as a performer for United Methodist Women's 250th Assembly in front of a crowd of 5,000, and also as an opener for Grammy and Tony nominee Reg E. Gaines of Bring in Da Noise, Bring in Da Funk.
 As a director, she focuses on collaborative building, adapting to actors' individual learning styles and understanding language.